fpicarras/fpicarras/README.md

 ## Hi there 👋

 I'm Filipe Piçarra, a 21-year-old tech enthusiast from Portugal.
 I have a BSc in Electrical and Computer Engineering from Instituto Superior Técnico – University of Lisbon.
-My interests span across hardware, computer industry, control systems, and machine learning applied to textual analysis and visual recognition.
+My interests span across hardware, IoT, control systems, and machine learning applied to textual analysis and visual recognition.
 I enjoy diving into the intricacies of technology and am always eager to learn and embrace new challenges.

 ## Contact Information

 - **Email**: filipepicarra@tecnico.ulisboa.pt
 - **LinkedIn**: [Filipe Piçarra](https://linkedin.com/in/FilipePicarra)

-## Skills

-- **Electronics and Hardware**: Cadense, KiCad, Computer Assembly, Hardware Configuration, Electronic Repair, RISC-V Assembly
-- **Software and Programming**: IoT Applications, Server Management, Unix Based Operating Systems, Databases (SQL), Distributed Systems
-- **Media and Design**: Video and Audio Editing (Sony Vegas, Photoshop, Audition), 3D Modelling (FreeCAD, Cinema4D)

 ## Experience